BlogCategoriesCompareAbout

 Core Image Nodes:

-• Save Image: Outputs generated images to your specified folder
+• Save Image: Outputs generated images to specified folder

 • Preview Image: Shows results without saving (useful for testing)